gilesgamon/ssl-wmq-camel-sqs-broker/README.md

 TODO List

+Parameters/Templates for (mostly terraform) where it is hardcoded, and shouldn't be - ideally froma  single source that permiates to camel-context etc:
+	sqs_request_1, sqs_response_1, MQ_HOSTNAME, AccountId

-Provision DynamoDB with TF (including ttl, which is prep'd in the data) & check I haven't missed any other key components Tidy paramater handling (json perhaps) & error checking in scripts Extend the number of parameters configured through said json (for example performance parameters) Test implementation & auto remove of the MQ-MQ loopback route Add optional self deploying MQ docker instance Paramatise / for-loop setup for routes: allow extensible number of router Tidy the server-chain.jks, which ought to be fully embedded / or fully externailsed from jar Some version tagging and paramtisation through the code Restructure some components (xml in particular) to out the stuff that is version list / plumbing stuff away from the stuff more interesting stuff (routes in particular)
-Clean up of ECR
+CW LG definiiton for the API Gateway, so it's clean after teardown Look at possibility of Async method of getting message back to Lambda Tidy paramater handling (json perhaps) & error checking in scripts Extend the number of parameters configured through said json (for example performance parameters) Test implementation & auto remove of the MQ-MQ loopback route Paramatise / for-loop setup for routes: allow extensible number of router Tidy the server-chain.jks, which ought to be fully embedded / or fully externailsed from jar Some version tagging and paramtisation through the code Clean up of ECR
+There's some opportunity to streamline some of the terraform stuff Look at number of components being bunled in AWS SDK

+DONE: Add optional self deploying MQ docker instance
+DONE: move config (camel-context.xml and broker.properties) out of build, into runtime, docker build - making reconfig much smaller docker build
+DONE: Restructure some components (xml in particular) to out the stuff that is version list / plumbing stuff away from the stuff more interesting stuff (routes in particular)
-Deployment of MQ Docker setup (not a priority but would be cool to have the whole shooting match laid out) There's some opportunity to streamline some of the terraform stuff
+DONE: Deployment of MQ Docker setup (not a priority but would be cool to have the whole shooting match laid out)
+DONE: Provision DynamoDB with TF (including ttl, which is prep'd in the data) & check I haven't missed any other key components
 DONE: Repo to build (using Docker) the jar file, having installed IBM Java, so that it can be deployed without maven and a lot of in-situ build process.
 DONE: another repo - Develop terraform (possibly related to above) to deploy artefacts
 DONE: Provide terraform for creation of IAM role, with minimum specific capabilities for SQS

-VARS required:

-// Just the raw PEM text : had to write a small (messy) handler to tidy this up export CLIENT_KEY='' export CLIENT_CRT='' export ROOT_PEM='' export INTERMEDIATE_PEM=''

-export AWS_CRED='{ "ACCESS_KEY": "some_key", "SECRET_KEY": "some_secret" }'
-export CAMEL_VALUES='{ "QUEUE_MANAGER": "QM1", "MQ_HOSTNAME": "some_host_name", "MQ_PORT": "1414", "MQ_CHANNEL": "DEV.APP.SVRCONN", "MQ_CIPHER": "SSL_ECDHE_RSA_WITH_AES_256_CBC_SHA384", "MQ_REQUEST_QUEUE": "DEV.QUEUE.1", "MQ_RESPONSE_QUEUE": "DEV.QUEUE.2", "SQS_REQUEST_QUEUE_NAME": "sqs_request_1", "SQS_RESPONSE_QUEUE_NAME": "sqs_response_1", "AWS_REGION": "eu-west-1"}'